 Title to equipment purchased with sponsored project funds generally vests in the University, unless otherwise stated in the sponsored project agreement.
-If a Federal sponsor retains title to the equipment, it must be solely funded by the awarding Federal sponsor.
-Partial funding from University accounts is permitted if title to the equipment vests in the University without further obligation to the sponsor.
+If a federal sponsor retains title to the equipment, it must be solely funded by the awarding Federal sponsor.
+Partial funding from a university account is permitted if title to the equipment vests in the University without further obligation to the sponsor.